Como Saber El Dia De Mi Corte

 Consult with Your Barber or Stylist

 Your barber or stylist is an invaluable resource for determining your haircut schedule.
 They can assess your hair type, growth patterns, and style preferences to provide personalized recommendations.
-During your appointment, ask your barber how often they recommend you come in for a trim based on your specific needs.
+Now, during your appointment, ask your barber how often they recommend you come in for a trim based on your specific needs.
 They can also offer tips on how to maintain your haircut between appointments.

 Consider Seasonal Changes